-Variability, and to some degree information density, of distribution grids increases with the advent of renewable energy sources.
-One of the motivations of the large-scale deployment of smart meters is to provide fine geographical and time-resolved information to the utilities.
+The advent of renewable energy sources increases the variability and information density of distribution grids.
+One of the motivations of the large-scale deployment of smart meters is to provide fine geographical and time-resolved grid information to the utilities.
 This explosion in available data requires big data analytics in order to convert data to actionable information.
 Sensors are used to measure network current, voltage and frequency, with this data aggregated to form a view of the overall network state.
 However, distributed generation will need distributed sensor deployments.
-Methods for optimising sensor placement, the use of phasor measurement units (PMUs), and state estimation using aggregated smart meter data are just a few examples that could improve network management beyond the present SCADA systems commonly in use.
+Methods for optimising sensor placement, the use of phasor measurement units (PMUs), and state estimation using aggregated smart meter data are just a few examples that could improve network management beyond the present SCADA systems.
 As an example, a 50 kV distribution network in the south-west part of the Netherlands provided data for comparing state estimation algorithms applied to PMU data with SCADA data.
-The grid was equipped with a SCADA system already, whereas PMUs were installed as additional monitoring devices over the decade or so.
-The PMUs can be used to provide more information on a denser time scale, such as the rate of change of frequency (ROCOF), grid inertia from frequency and ROCOF, synthetic inertia, detection of sub-synchronous oscillations, fault location identification, dynamic thermal rating of overhead lines and cables, and remote instrument transformer calibration.
+The grid was equipped with a SCADA system already, whereas PMUs were installed as additional monitoring devices.
 To what degree and to which scale the granularity of PMU installation is useful in distribution grids is the subject of further research.
 For shorter monitored scales, observing amplitude and phase differences between different locations requires improved voltage and current accuracy as well as a higher degree of synchronisation.